 The third part, entitled “Uncovering the Nature and Lives of Stars”, the focus is finally turned towards Our Solar Siblings; stars.
 This part builds upon the skills and content knowledge built up in the first two parts to explore the general properties and lifecycles of stars that form the core of the stardust cycle.
 Students are first introduced to the primary diagram used in the analysis of stars, the Hertszprung-Russell (HR) Diagram, through pattern-matching games with supplied colour images before building their own diagrams from the images from the LCOGT research grade telescopes using tools and techniques that professional astronomers use.
 Students move through stages of understanding the distances, sizes, ages and lifecycle of stars by comparing their own measurements, results and analysis to work of other scientists.
 The length and breadth of this experience is chosen by the teacher and can vary from a light skim of the concepts over a few class periods to a term-long or even year-long exploration.

 Currently, the curriculum material is not available to anonymous users and is copyrighted, however use of the material is generally encouraged by teachers and educators with knowledge and permission.
 To access the material, please email Michael Fitzgerald to request the download link or purchase a USB stick containing the material from the Shop.
+We also provide a remix of an open source textbook that complements our material as well.
 Also please consider signing up for the mailing list to keep up-to-date with Our Solar Siblings developments!